kasemir/org.csstudio.display.builder/Readme.md

   4. DisplayModel
   5. GroupWidget

-While BOY limits macros to string-based properties, more properties support macros.
+While BOY limits macros to string-based properties, more properties now support macros.
 For example, the numeric 'x' position can be specified as $(POS).
 If the macro does not expand to a valid specification, for example if the macro POS has the value 'eight' instead of '8', the default value for that property will be used, and a warning is logged.

-Previous XML format could not distinguish between a valid macro name `"include_parent_macros"` and the corresponding replacement behavior.
-For now, macros are always inherited from the "parent", specifically in the order shown above.
-Option to _not_ include them may be superflous.
+BOY resp.
+EDM had options to _not_ inherit parent macros as well as to _not_ replace the values of existing macros.
+The new implementation will always inherit all parent macros and replace them in the order just described.
+This simplifies the behavior of macros, since discussions with the implementor of EDM found no good reason to duplicate the more complicated previous behavior.
+As a technical detail, the BOY *.opi XML format treated `"include_parent_macros"`, the option to inherit parent macros, just like the name of an ordinary macro.
+This macro name is now ignored.

 Compared to `org.csstudio.apputil.macros.MacroUtil`, `org.csstudio.display.builder.model.macros.MacroHandler` simply recurses instead of maintaining its own stack/lockstack/parsedMacros.
 Need to check for infinite loop.